 The following explains each province and their individual student loan options:

-Alberta: The Student Aid Alberta offers both federal and provincial student loan programs, which include scholarships, bursaries, and school loans along with financial planning resources.
+The Student Aid Alberta Service Centre offers both federal and provincial student loan programs, which include scholarships, bursaries, and school loans along with financial planning resources.

-Manitoba: In Manitoba, students can apply for a federal and provincial tuition loans, grants and bursaries using Manitoba Student Aid.
-If you’re a medical student, look the distinct section for medical grants.
+Manitoba, along with Quebec and Newfoundland and Labrador have some of the best student financial aids available due to its low-interest rates.
+In Manitoba, students can apply for federal and provincial tuition loans, grants and bursaries using Manitoba Student Aid.

-Newfoundland and Labrador: Newfoundland and Labrador Student Financial Services offers students financial aid by working with the government of Canada.
-While providing integrated loans and grants, you can start your full time or part time loan application for financial assistance.
+Newfoundland and Labrador Student Financial Services offer students financial aid by working with the government of Canada.
+While providing integrated loans and grants, you can start your full-time or part-time loan application for financial assistance.

-Northwest Territories: The Department of Education, Culture, and Employment in the Northwest Territories help residents with their university expenses.
-Go to Northwest Territories Student Financial Assistance to find student policies, procedures, and applications for financial assistance.
-Keep in mind, the NWT operate their own student loan program and do not provide any federal student loans.
+The Department of Education, Culture, and Employment in the Northwest Territories helps residents with their university expenses.
+Go to Northwest Territories Student Financial Assistance (SFA) to find student policies, procedures, and applications for financial assistance.
+Keep in mind, the NWT operates their own student loan program and does not provide any federal student loans.

-Quebec: The Quebec Student Financial Aid website offers loans and bursaries to full time and part time students.
+The Quebec Student Financial Aid website offers loans and bursaries to full-time and part-time students.
 Quebec doesn’t provide any federal student loans, as it follows its own student loan program.
+Its student loans have some of the lowest interest rates in the country, making it a valuable option for Quebec students.
 Use the website to gather more information and sign up for your loan today.

-Yukon Territory: Check if you qualify for financial assistance from Yukon Student Financial Assistance.
-Go to Yukon Student Financial Assistance website to learn about student loans, grants, scholarships, and awards you can take advantage of to help pay for your post-secondary education.
-Keep in mind, federal students loans and territorial grants are only accessible to permanent residents of the Yukon.
+Check if you qualify for financial assistance from Yukon Student Financial Assistance.
+Go to the Yukon Student Financial Assistance website to learn about student loans, grants, scholarships, and awards you can take advantage of to help pay for your post-secondary education.
+Keep in mind, federal student loans and territorial grants are only accessible to permanent residents of the Yukon.

 Budgeting 101 for students, click here.